White wedding: Participants

-Typically, these positions are filled by close friends of the bride and groom; being asked to serve in these capacities is seen as an honor, and typically entails some expense.
+Typically these positions are filled by either close friends or family members (or both) of the bride and groom; being asked to serve in these capacities is seen as an honor and typically entails some expense.

 The ceremony

 When the guests arrive for a wedding, the ushers, if any, help the guests take their places.
 In a typical white wedding ceremony, which is derived primarily from the Christian tradition (inclusive of denominations such as Lutheranism and Anglicanism, for example), the bride and groom will stand side by side at the front of the church before the chancel throughout most or all the ceremony.
 Consequently, some guests prefer to sit on the side closer to the person they know best.
 Typically, this means that the bride's family sits on the house left and the groom's family on house right.
 The front rows are generally reserved for close family members or friends.

 Some couples make a ceremony of having their grandparents, step-parents, and parents escorted to their seats immediately before the wedding procession begins.
 In other cases, these relatives form part of the wedding procession.